 - What are you feeling?

 - Why are you feeling that particular emotion?
-What triggered your current state?
+Are there any events that triggered your current state?

 - Do you believe that you deserve to be unhappy?
-Why?
+If not, why?

 - What would happen if you chose a different outcome?

 5. Be your best supporter

 Treat yourself with self-compassion, understanding that mistakes and setbacks are part of the human experience.
 Give yourself the same kindness and compassion that you have for your best people.